viamrobotics/docs/docs/components/board.md

 [^pwm]:PWM (Pulse Width Modulation): <a href="https://en.wikipedia.org/wiki/Pulse-width_modulation" target="_blank">ht<span></span>tps://en.wikipedia.org/wiki/Pulse-width_modulation</a>

-Some examples of boards include Raspberry Pi and Jetson.
+Some examples of boards include Raspberry Pi, BeagleBone, and Jetson.
 These are all single-board computers (SBCs) capable of advanced computation, including running the Viam server.
 These all come with built-in GPIO pins.